-The costs of white-collar crime investigation and follow-up litigation or prosecution are substantial, both in absolute dollar terms and in terms of the demands placed on law enforcement agencies which are

-This would be a violation of law in most jurisdictions, "compounding a felony," but is often very difficult to prove. already harassed by many other demands for manpower and resources.
+The costs of white-collar crime investigation and follow-up litigation or prosecution are substantial, both in absolute dollar terms and in terms of the demands placed on law enforcement agencies which are already harassed by many other demands for manpower and resources.
 The essential question is, however, whether these costs are worthwhile and should be borne, and whether particular law enforcement agencies should assume the burdens as well as the opportunity to grapple with the challenges of this significant law enforcement activity.
 There must be a balancing of the costs of combatting white-collar crime against its cost to the community.